ascarter/conductor/README.md

 # conductor [![GoDoc](https://godoc.org/github.com/ascarter/conductor?status.svg)](http://godoc.org/github.com/ascarter/conductor)

-Conductor is an HTTP routing and handling library for Go.
-It provides standard library compatible extensions for routing and middleware.
+Conductor is an HTTP handling library for Go.
+It provides `net/http` compatible extensions for routing and middleware.

 Conductor draws some inspiration from how [Ruby on Rails](http://rubyonrails.org) applications are structured.